 Methods of Depreciation

 Depreciation is determined by one of several methods that have been approved by the IRS.
-The most common method is straight-line depreciation used in the above example.
-Other methods are double-declining balance and sum-of-the-years'-digits.
+The most common method is the straight-line depreciation used in the above example.
+Other methods are double-declining balance and sum-of-the-years'-digits, both of which allow for more depreciation in the early years of owning the asset.
 You might benefit from one depreciation method more than another so consult with a tax professional to determine which one is best for you to use.

 Depreciation can also be accelerated, allowing a business to deduct more of the cost of the asset in earlier years.
 The two most common types of accelerated depreciation are Section 179 expenses and bonus depreciation.